Unpaired Image Translation to Mitigate Domain Shift in Liquid Argon Time Projection Chamber Detector Responses: More details regarding signal processing

 \section{More details regarding signal processing}

 As detailed in \ref{supp:data}, the \tpc detects particles by recording ionization electrons produced along the particles' trajectories.
 These electron counts serve as the basis for deriving various parameters of the original particles, including momentum and mass.
 It is important to note that the \tpc readout, represented as ADC waveforms, does not directly provide the electron counts.
 Instead, it captures the digitized electric current they induce on the APA wires.

-The inherent bipolar nature of ADC waveforms makes it challenging to obtain an accurate and precise measurement of the underlying electron counts.
-Consequently, a procedure known as \emph{signal processing} must be applied to reveal this information.
+In practice, the bipolar nature of \tpc ADC waveforms obscures an accurate and precise measurement of the underlying distribution of ionization electrons.
+To reveal this distribution so physically meaningful parameters about the original particles can be reconstructed (e.g., their momentum and mass), a procedure generically called \textit{signal processing} is applied.

-Signal processing involves two main stages: deconvolution of an ADC readout and high-pass filtering.
-The deconvolution function is designed as the inverse of the detector response.
-Yet, due to the bipolar nature of this response, the deconvolution process tends to amplify low-frequency noise.
-To address this, an adaptive high-pass filter, referred to as the \textit{signal region-of-interest} (\textit{ROI}) \textit{selection}, subsequently is applied to mitigate the impact of this amplification.
-For a more in-depth understanding, refer to~\cite{microboonesigproc2018p1}.
+Briefly, signal processing has two stages: deconvolution and high-pass filtering.
+First, it performs a deconvolution of an ADC readout image with a model of the same detector response used in the simulation but averaged over each region near a wire.
+The bipolar nature of the response inevitably causes the deconvolution to amplify low-frequency noise.
+To counter that, the second stage applies an adaptive high-pass filter known as \textit{signal region-of-interest (ROI) selection}.

-While devised to handle real detector data with inherent noise, signal processing notably does not work on noise-free data (such as \dst).
-Therefore, to apply signal processing on the \dst dataset, we must add artificial noise before running the algorithms.
+Due to the inevitable amplification of noise, signal processing is designed to contend with realistic detector noise by applying various filters.
+The interplay of the input noise, filters, and thresholds to define ROI makes signal processing especially sensitive to the presence of noise or the lack thereof.
+The absence of noise in the \dst dataset causes the signal processing algorithm to fail.
+Thus, post-processing of the noise-free \dst ADC waveforms is performed to add a realistic noise component.
+To do this, we linearly scale ADC pixel values to be consistent with the voltage levels originally produced by the amplifiers in the electronics prior to digitization.
+We then add noise generated from a model that has been previously developed to match observations of \tpc detectors.
+Finally, we rescale (re-digitize) the result back to ADC levels, and the signal processing can then be correctly applied.